 One morning, I was walking on Hoen Avenue.
 I don’t know if I was walking home from St. Eugene’s or to Sambo’s.
 It was fall, it had sprinkled that morning or the night before, and the quiet road was still damp and peppered with acorns.
 This memory I cherish because I believe this is the moment I fell in love with autumn.
 I clearly remember the crunching of the dry leaves which had been umbrelled by the large trees and the crackling of the gravel under my shoes, the cool air was kept out by my warm jacket.
 The smell of the wet earth and crushed leaves accentuated this brief memory.
 For 50 years, this ancient memory continues to ignite this glorious season each September.

 I echo George Eliot’s praise, “Delicious autumn!
 My very soul is wedded to it, and if I were a bird I would fly about the earth seeking the successive autumns.”

 The fact that autumn coincides with a return to school only compounds my joy.
 I loved school growing up, and to go back with this season right around the corner only heightens both experiences.
 I remember one fall, I think I was in 3rd grade, and I had to write a story for class.
 I wrote a five page story about Frankenstein, the Wolfman and Dracula.
 I was so proud of this writing; I wish I had kept it.

 Perhaps my best fall memory was when I was living in Half Moon Bay in the ‘70s.
-I was working for a realtor during the 18% interest rate times, and business was subsequently slow, so slow that I was dying with boredom.
-Luckily, he let me read….sweet.
+I was working for a realtor during the 18% interest rate times, and business was,, subsequently, slow, so slow that I was dying of boredom.
+Luckily, my boss, Dick Stahl, let me read….sweet.
 I read the entire trilogy of The Lord of the Rings, some of the Bible and old favorites from high school.